Recycling is NOT The Answer

 Gift tags are often stickers or plastic-coated paper, and sometimes have a plastic band or ribbon to attach it with.
 You can make your own tags out of regular paper or leftover gift wrap which can be recycled.

 You can also write directly on the gift with a marker.
-This is what I’ve switched to most recently, and it actually saves me time and work.
+This is what I’ve switched to most recently, and it saves me time.
 Here’s one I did recently, using leftover wrapping paper and a plastic bow that I’ve been reusing for several years (I haven’t cycled all of those out yet):

 Gift with handwriting on the paper in place of a gift tag, with a red bow.